a-sync/game-server-watcher/README.md

 Updates the configuration file and restarts the service.

 ### Flush servers data
-Removes population history data. (configured by `graphHistoryHours` server option)
+Removes population history data. (configured by _Graph history time span_ server option)

 ### Flush discord data
 If the original message created by the bot gets deleted, you might need to flush the bot data to reinitialize the message.